Ian Krol: Detroit Tigers

-On December 2, 2013, Krol was traded to the Detroit Tigers, along with infielder Steve Lombardozzi and pitcher Robbie Ray, for starting pitcher Doug Fister.
-On July 31, 2014, Krol was optioned to the Tigers AAA affiliate, the Toledo Mud Hens.
-He was called up by the Tigers on September 8, 2015 as a September call-up.
-In 33 games with Detroit, Krol went 2–3 with a 5.79 ERA and 26 strikeouts in 28 innings.
+On December 2, 2013, Krol was traded to the Detroit Tigers, along with infielder Steve Lombardozzi and pitcher Robbie Ray, in exchange for starting pitcher Doug Fister.
+On July 31, 2014, Krol was optioned to the team's Triple-A affiliate, the Toledo Mud Hens.
+In 45 appearances for Detroit during the 2014 campaign, he recorded a 4.96 ERA with 28 strikeouts and one save across 32 2/3 innings pitched.

+Krol pitched out of the Detroit bullpen in 2015, shuttling between Toledo and the Tigers throughout the year.
+He was called up by the Tigers on September 8, 2015, as a September call-up.
+In 33 total appearances with Detroit, Krol went 2–3 with a 5.79 ERA and 26 strikeouts in 28 innings of work.

 Atlanta Braves

 On November 20, 2015, the Tigers traded Krol and pitcher Gabe Speier to the Atlanta Braves in exchange for outfielder Cameron Maybin and cash considerations.
-He was invited to spring training, and sent down to begin the 2016 season with the Triple A Gwinnett Braves.
+He was invited to spring training, and sent down to begin the year with the Triple-A Gwinnett Braves.
+In 63 appearances for Atlanta during the 2016 campaign, Krol compiled a 2-0 record and 3.18 ERA with 56 strikeouts over 51 innings of work.

+Krol pitched in 51 games for the Braves in the 2017 season, registering a 2-2 record and 5.33 ERA with 44 strikeouts across 49 innings pitched.

 Los Angeles Angels

 On February 6, 2018, Krol signed a minor league deal with the Los Angeles Angels.
-He made one appearance for the Major League club, pitching two innings on May 27th.
-The following day, May 28th, he was designated for assignment, he requested and received his release on May 31.
+He made one appearance for the Major League club, pitching two innings on May 27.
+The following day, Krol was designated for assignment.
+He requested and received his release from the organization on May 31.

 New York Mets

 Krol signed a minor league contract with the New York Mets on June 10, 2018.
-He was released by the organization on September 2, 2018.
+He made 25 appearances for the Triple-A Las Vegas 51s, posting a 2-0 record and 3.31 ERA with 39 strikeouts across 35 1/3 innings pitched.
+Krol was released by the Mets organization on September 2.

 Cincinnati Reds

 On January 29, 2019, Krol signed a minor league contract with the Cincinnati Reds that included an invitation to spring training.
+In 28 appearances for the Triple-A Louisville Bats, Krol logged a 1-3 record and 5.33 ERA with 28 strikeouts and one save across 25 1/3 innings pitched.

 Minnesota Twins

 On June 18, 2019, Krol signed a minor league deal with the Minnesota Twins.
-On August 16, 2019, Krol was suspended 50 games for his second positive test for a drug of abuse.
-He became a free agent following the 2019 season.
+On August 16, Krol was suspended 50 games for his second positive test for a drug of abuse.
+In 18 appearances for the Triple–A Rochester Red Wings, he compiled a 5.23 ERA with 30 strikeouts and 8 saves across 20 2/3 innings pitched.
+Krol elected free agency following the season on November 4.